 How to delete your Siri recordings from Apple servers

 If you want to get rid of any Siri recordings that might be on Apple servers, here's how you do it.
 It's worth noting that you'll need to disable Siri from all Apple devices you use.

 - Toggle 'Listen for "Hey Siri"' off

 - Toggle 'Press Side Button for Siri' off

-A message will appear above the Turn Siri Off step that reads: "The information Siri uses to respond to your requests is also used for Dictation and will remain on Apple serves unless Dictation is also turned off.
-Turning off Siri on your iPhone will turn off Siri on your Apple Watch".
+A message will appear below the Turn Off Siri step that reads: "The information Siri uses to respond to your requests is also used for Dictation and will remain on Apple serves unless Dictation is also turned off."

 As the message says, you also need to turn off Dictation before your recordings are cleared from Apple servers.
 Here's how to do that: